Three small Canadian oil companies agree to merge

-CALGARY, Alberta A trio of small oil and gas companies said on Thursday they have agreed to combine to form a mid-sized Canadian producer, hoping a focus on light crude and monthly dividend policy will generate more value for investors than they were garnering individually.
+CALGARY, Alberta Dec 20 A trio of small oil and gas companies said on Thursday they have agreed to combine to form a mid-sized Canadian producer, focusing on light crude in Alberta and paying dividends.

-Pace Oil and Gas Ltd PCE.TO, AvenEx Energy Corp AVF.TO and Charger Energy Corp CHX.V said they would offer new shares in a combined operation known as Spyglass Resources Corp that will produce about 18,000 barrels of oil equivalent a day in various regions of Alberta.
+Pace Oil and Gas Ltd, AvenEx Energy Corp and Charger Energy Corp said they would offer new shares in a combined operation known as Spyglass Resources Corp that will produce about 18,000 barrels of oil equivalent a day.

-Based on the values of the companies' shares as spelled out in the agreement, the combined operation would have a market capitalization of about C$425 million ($430 million).

 It will be led by former Provident Energy executives, Tom Buchanan as chief executive and Dan O'Byrne as president, the companies said.

-A big draw is that the combined firm will have low rates of production decline, which lends itself to paying a healthy dividend, Buchanan said.

-Spyglass will initially set a monthly dividend of 3 Canadian cents a share, equaling 35 percent to 45 percent of cash flow, the companies said.
-Buchanan said that will be reviewed monthly and will be based on factors such as commodity prices, hedging polices and operational performance.

-The properties are in Alberta geological zones such as Halkirk-Provost Viking, Randell Slave Point and Gilwood and the Pembina Cardium, where companies are using horizontal drilling and hydraulic fracturing techniques to unlock light oil reserves from tight rock formations.
+Combined properties are in such Alberta geological zones as Halkirk-Provost Viking, Randell Slave Point and Gilwood and the Pembina Cardium.

 Under the deal, 1.3 Spyglass shares would be exchanged for each Pace share, one Spyglass share for each AvenEx share, and 0.18 Spyglass shares for each Charger share.